harshit2490/ai-guide-namaste-dev/S1 01 - Welcome to Namaste AI/Readme.md

 - **Q: How does an LLM generate a response?**
   - A: An LLM generates responses by: (1) Tokenizing the input text into sub-word tokens, (2) Converting tokens into numerical embeddings, (3) Processing through transformer layers with attention mechanisms, (4) Predicting the next token one at a time (autoregressively) until the response is complete.

-- **Q: What is the difference between RAG and Fine-tuning?**
-  - A: RAG retrieves external knowledge **at query time** without modifying the model — it's flexible and cost-effective for adding domain-specific knowledge.
-Fine-tuning modifies the **model's weights** through additional training — it's better for changing the model's behavior, tone, or teaching specialized skills.

     </div>
   </details>